 In this section, we define the model formulation for our algorithm in CM2WMNs.
-Table I shows the notation list of this paper, except Section VII.
+Table I shows the notation list of this paper, except Section VI.

-- (1) Due to the traffic demand information, we suppose that the number of interfaces assigned for each traffic flow should be different according to the different traffic demand.
-The expected traffic among them, the link capacities, and the interface assignment of the relay node, determines the route through the network for each communicating pair. - (2) The number of distinct channels that can be assigned to the node is bounded by the number of interfaces.
-The channels are working with the full duplex model, which allows communication in both directions, simultaneously. - (3) We do not consider the interference among the effect of the channel frequencies.
+(1) Due to the traffic demand information, we suppose that the number of interfaces assigned for each traffic flow should be different according to the different traffic demand.
+The expected traffic among them, the link capacities, and the interface assignment of the relay node, determines the route through the network for each communicating pair.

+(2) The number of distinct channels that can be assigned to the node is bounded by the number of interfaces.
+The channels are working with the full duplex model, which allows communication in both directions, simultaneously.

+(3) We do not consider the interference among the effect of the channel frequencies.
 This means we assume that all of the channels we use have no interference with each other.
-We configure the relay channel (either AF or DF), which is the same as the channel working for the direct transmission. - (4) We distinguish the relay node and direct node for different strategies.
+We configure the relay channel (either AF or DF), which is the same as the channel working for the direct transmission.

+(4) We distinguish the relay node and direct node for different strategies.
 The relay node is the node which works as the cooperative partner.
-The direct node is the node working for the direct transmission. - (5) Instead of limiting ourselves to the time-slot model, we employ an orthogonal channel model for CC in WMNs.
-Usage of orthogonal channels has been widely accepted for cooperative communication. - (6) We do not offer the routing algorithm in our models.
+The direct node is the node working for the direct transmission.

+(5) Instead of limiting ourselves to the time-slot model, we employ an orthogonal channel model for CC in WMNs.
+Usage of orthogonal channels has been widely accepted for cooperative communication.

+(6) We do not offer the routing algorithm in our models.
 We simply assume the directions and paths of the flows are already known.
+The flow in this paper is the total traffic load for that directed link.
+Thus, for each link, we may have different traffic rates.